pifight/pifight/doc/Protocol.md

 the next match may begin.

 #### position

 In the absence of any other events, on each clock tick the Arena Server will send each bot its current position and health.

 #### pong

 Pong comes in response to a previously sent ping.

 #### hit

+A `hit` event means a shell has exploded close enough to damage the robot.
+The `damage` parameter indicates how much damage was one by that shell.

 #### collision

+The `collision` event means your bot has run into a wall or another bot.
+The `object` parameter will tell you what you collided with and where it is.
+Bots take a small amount of damage from collisions, reflected in the `damage` parameter.

+>#### Note on damage events

+>The Arena Server informs bots of events one at a time.
+If your bot is damaged twice in rapid succession, your `health` may reflect damage from an event you have not yet learned about.
+That is, your current health  plus the damage you just received may be less than your previous health.